larsks/esi-sandbox/README.md

     ansible-playbook playbook-pre.yml

+This will:

-This will set up the required neutron networks, upload deploy kernel and ramdisk images to glance, create a `baremetal` nova flavor, and install some helper scripts into the `stack` user's `bin/` directory.
+- set up the required neutron networks
+- upload deploy kernel and ramdisk images to glance
+- create a `baremetal` nova flavor
+- install some helper scripts into the `stack` user `bin/` directory.